Semisimplicity and Indecomposable Objects in Interpolating Partition Categories: Indecomposable objects

-By \Cref{prop::FW} the algebra $p E p / I_p $ is isomorphic to the group algebra $\CC S(p)$ for any $p\in \Projk$.
-Finally, the primitive idempotents of a complex group algebra up to conjugation correspond to the irreducible complex representations of the group, where the primitive idempotents can be interpreted as projection operators onto the respective irreducible subrepresentation inside the (semisimple) regular representation. \end{proof}
+By \Cref{lem::FW} the algebra $p E p / I_p $ is isomorphic to the group algebra $\CC S(p)$ for any $p\in \Projk$.
+Finally, the primitive idempotents of a complex group algebra up to conjugation correspond to the irreducible complex representations of the group, where any primitive idempotent generates an irreducible subrepresentation inside the (semisimple) regular representation. \end{proof}

 \begin{example} In $\uRep(P,t)=\uRep(S_t)$, we have the decomposition $p = p_0^* \id_{t(p)} p_0$ for any projective partition $p=p_0^*p_0\in\operatorname{Proj}_P(k)$.
 Thus $p\in \cP$ if and only if $p=\id_k$.
 Now $S(\id_k)=S_k$, the full symmetric group, and the indecomposables are parametrised by Young diagrams of arbitrary size.
 This reproduces the known results from \cite{De07, CO11} (see also Halverson and Ram's survey on partition algebras \cite{HR04}) in this case. \end{example}